-Cascading Style Sheets, most of the time abbreviated as CSS, is a stylesheet language used to describe the presentation of a document written in HTML or XML (including various XML languages like SVG or XHTML).
-CSS describes how the structured element must be rendered on screen, on paper, in speech, or on other media.
+Cascading Style Sheets (CSS) is a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects such as SVG, MathML or XHTML).
+CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.

 - CSS Reference

 Our exhaustive CSS reference for seasoned Web developers describes every property and concept of CSS.

 We have put together a course that includes all the essential information you need to work towards your goal.

 Our CSS Learning Area features multiple modules that teach CSS from the ground up — no previous knowledge required.

 - CSS first steps